 Garden Club of McKeesport Rose Garden, McKeesport, McKeesport, Pa.
 (10th place)

-Established in 1933, the McKeesport Rose Garden is the second largest rose garden in Pennsylvania, boasting over 2,000 roses.
+Established in 1933, thisgarden is the second largest rose garden in Pennsylvania, boasting over 2,000 roses.
 The 3.5-acre garden also offers lush perennial beds, a butterfly garden and an herb garden.
 A cascading water feature and pond sparkle with water lilies.

 The Pittsburgh Rose Society conducts free rose pruning demonstrations in April, while garden volunteers meet every Wednesday from April to October.
 Victorian tea is served from June through September.